 The Company is registered as a public limited company and is an investment company within the terms of Section 833 of the Companies Act 2006.
 Its shares are listed on the Official List of the UK Listing Authority and traded on the main market of the London Stock Exchange.
-The Company has received approval from HM Revenue & Customs as an authorised investment trust under Section 1158 of the Corporation Tax Act 2010 ("CTA 2010"), formerly Section 842 ICTA 1988, for the year ended 30 September 2010 and all previous periods.
+The Company has received approval from HM Revenue & Customs as an authorised investment trust under Section 1158 of the Corporation Tax Act 2010 ("CTA 2010"), for the year ended 30 September 2011 and all previous periods.
 This approval is subject to there being no subsequent enquiry under corporation tax self-assessment.
-In the opinion of the Directors, the Company continues to direct its affairs so as to enable it to qualify for such approval and the Company will continue to seek approval each year.
+In the opinion of the Directors, the Company continues to direct its affairs so as to enable it to continue to qualify for such approval.